NOTACAL logo

 How do I calculate the interest rate when I know PV, PMT, and N?

 Enter the known values for PV, PMT, FV, and N, then leave I/Y blank.
-The calculator uses iterative numerical methods to solve for the rate since there is no closed-form algebraic solution.
+The calculator uses iterative numerical methods such as Newton-Raphson to solve for the rate since the TVM equation has no closed-form algebraic solution.
+The result is accurate to several decimal places.

 What compounding frequencies does this calculator support?